secf00tprint/blog/blog/_posts/2024-06-20-portforwarding-docker-en.md

 x https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Proxies_and_Jump_Hosts
 -> Old Methods of Passing Through Jump Hosts
 --> Old: Recursively Chaining an Arbitrary Number of Hosts
+---> However, agent forwarding is not needed if the ProxyJump option (-J) is available.

 nc at jumphost necessary